 Health Care’s Climate Footprint described the problem - Operation Zero aims to provide the solution.

-Operation Zero is split into two work packages (WPs):
+Operation Zero is split into two key components:

-HCWH Europe will develop a framework that will guide/support national governments/health systems and other organisations in developing a roadmap for the decarbonisation of their own healthcare system, while supporting system resilience and improving health outcomes.
+HCWH Europe is developing a methodology that will guide national or regional health ministries/authorities and other relevant organisations in developing a roadmap for the decarbonisation of their own healthcare system, while supporting system resilience and improving health outcomes.

-We will partner with four national health ministries/health systems to pilot this framework, supporting participants to generate their own detailed climate footprint analysis and decarbonisation roadmaps.
-Through these pilots, we will gain valuable feedback into the practicalities and limitations of developing national and/or subnational decarbonisation roadmaps, and plans that will help to build a more robust framework and ultimately drive action.
+HCWH Europe is partnering with three national and regional health ministries/authorities to guide the development of and pilot this methodology, supporting participants to generate their own detailed climate footprint analyses and decarbonisation roadmaps.
+Through these pilots, we will gain valuable feedback on the practicalities and limitations of developing national/regional decarbonisation roadmaps and plans that will help to build a more robust methodology and ultimately drive action.